djreisch/bikeProject/README.md

 # Idea

 My idea for the project was to have a simple button mounted on the outside of my CBR250R that would be able to open my garage door.
-After intial testing I figured I would work in frame mounted led's to the project as well.
+After intial testing I figured I would work in frame mounted LEDs to the project as well.

 # Implementation